 Over two years, Dr. Arterburn and various colleagues studied the link between weight change and antidepressant choice among adults who had recently been prescribed antidepressant therapy.

-Due to the fact that Bupropion which is a highly prescribed antidepressant is also used as a supplement to smoking cessation, and since smoking cessation is strongly linked to weight gain, what they sought to examine were the effects that this antidepressant had in weight gain among nonsmokers and smokers separately.
+Due to the fact that Bupropion (generic name for Wellbutrin) which is a highly prescribed antidepressant is also used as a supplement to smoking cessation, and since smoking cessation is strongly linked to weight gain, what they sought to examine were the effects that this antidepressant had in weight gain among nonsmokers and smokers separately.

 Recommended Reading: Phen375 and Weight Loss